vlcn-io/materialite/notes.md

   - or does it just resume iterating over its iterator it has from the source?

 ^- problematic since we are mutating the query.
 Problematic if we want to return native js structures.

+TanStack requires swapping too...
+Can we swap without fubaring scroll position?
+We need buffers.
+2 buffers.

+On bottom reach, add buffer.
+If max buffers, remove buffer.
+We render both buffers in the frame.

+Buffers are materialized views.

+Lower bound constrained to `after`

+But what about paging backwards?
+Need a `before` too?

+The easiest thing is to limit @ the view and derive from the view to slowly include more things.
+Using a treap so we can grow infinitely.
+Don't need to create buffers.

 ---